Live Resin vs. Distillate: What’s the Difference?

 distillate vs live resin

-When it comes to cannabis options, the creation process and extraction method1 can have a significant effect on the high they provide.
-Among cannabis concentrates, many people wonder whether they should pick a live resin or distillate option.
+When it comes to cannabis options, the creation process and extraction method can have a significant effect on the high they provide.
+Among cannabis extracts, many people wonder whether they should pick a live resin or distillate option.

-In this article, we discuss the differences between the two, as well as their relative pros and cons.
+This article discusses the differences between the two and their relative pros and cons.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.